Forensic Science Service to be wound up

 However, the FSS had faced increased private-sector competition for police contracts and Mr Brokenshire told the BBC this was enabling forces to achieve greater efficiency.

-"They're seeing better turnaround in terms of the way in which forensics are being processed," he said.'Decisive action'
+"They're seeing better turnaround in terms of the way in which forensics are being processed," he said.

 The FSS has two offices in Birmingham and sites in Chepstow, Chorley, London, Huntingdon and Wetherby.